intuit/spring-pulsar/README.md

 template is registered, you can autowire the template anywhere in your application and use methods like send() and sendAsync() to publish messages to topic.

-Below code shows an example of defining a producer template and using it to publish messages.
+Below code shows an example of defining a producer template.

     @Configuration
     open class ProducerConfiguration(val applicationContext: ApplicationContext) {